 ☼ See more tips below.

 ☼ You can create a vertical toolbar with text labels (instead of graphic icons) to quickly access your favorite folders, templates, and files.
 See How to Create a Vertical Toolbar with Text Buttons to Access Your Favorite Folders, Templates and Files (click to download PDF document, 8 pages).

 First ... what do you want to do?

-¤ The procedure below in Step 1 can be used to first copy the toolbar to your current version of WordPerfect.
-(This is done when the toolbar exists on another WordPerfect installation or was previously saved and is still available.)
+¤ The procedure below in Step 1 can be used to first copy the toolbar into your current version of WordPerfect.
+(This is done while the toolbar exists on another WordPerfect installation or was previously saved and is still available.)
 Then you can optionally move or